stolostron/hypershift-deployment-controller/docs/content.md

 ### NodePools

     The NodePool kind is the custom resource that represents the pool of worker nodes in an OpenShift cluster.
 You can have zero or more node pools, each with different worker node variables (configurations).
-This `Spec` for this resource is continually populated from the HypershiftDeployment resource.
+The `Spec` for this resource is continually populated from the HypershiftDeployment resource.

 ### Hosting Service Cluster

     A cluster designated to host control planes.
-Any cluster managed by ACM, and is a supported platform, can be activated as a Hosting Service Cluster (including the Hub)
+Any cluster that is managed by ACM, and is on a supported platform, can be activated as a Hosting Service Cluster (including the Hub).

 ### Hypershift-operator

-    This is a controller that runs on the Hosting Service Cluster and facilitates the lifecycle of a HostedCluster's control plane
+    This is a controller that runs on the Hosting Service Cluster and facilitates the lifecycle of a HostedCluster's control plane.

 ### Hypershift-addon-controller

-    This is responsible for lifecycling the Hypershift-operator on the Hosting Service Clusters
+    This is responsible for lifecycling the Hypershift-operator on the Hosting Service Clusters.

 ### ManifestWork